LinkStackOrg/LinkStack/CONTRIBUTING.md

 5. Move the folder into a local web server (make sure you double-check the [requirements](https://linkstack.org/docs/d/installation-requirements/)).
 6. Now edit any files you want to change.
 7. Commit your changes to your forked repository.
-2. Issue that pull request!
+8. Issue that pull request!

+### Credentials for your development environment
+The default seeded user is `admin@admin.com` with password `12345678` as set in [AdminSeeder.php](database/seeders/AdminSeeder.php)

 ## Any contributions you make will be under the GPL-3.0 Software License